christophermontero/dockerizeme/README.md

 ## Environment variables

-For env variables just add them in this way
+When the program ask you for env variables just add them in this way

 **shell**